earthcubeprojects-chords/chords/_pages/os.md

   <div id="tabs-W10"> <!-- content under tab -->
   <ol>
-  <li>Create a directory for chords files.
+  <li>Open a command window and create a directory for chords files.
 The name and location are not important, but we suggest that you name it 'chords', and create it in your home directory.</li>
   {% highlight sh %}
   mkdir chords
   {% endhighlight %}

   <li>Download  and extract <a href="https://curl.haxx.se/windows/" target="_blank">curl</a>.
-Copy the files (curl.exe, etc.) in the 'bin' directory to your chords directory.
+Copy the files (curl.exe, etc.) in the 'bin/' directory to your chords directory.
 For help with curl, visit this <a href="https://www.youtube.com/watch?v=8f9DfgRGOBo">video</a>.</li>

   <li>Download the<a href="https://www.python.org/ftp/python/2.7.16/python-2.7.16.amd64.msi">Windows Python 2 installer</a>.
 Double click on the downloaded .msi file to install it.</li>